-Article 5 - Legal basis of processing
+Article 6 - Legal basis of processing

-- 1. EMBL may process personal data only insofar as necessary for any of the following: - (a) the achievement of the aims laid down in its establishing agreement of 1973; - (b) compliance with EMBL Council decisions and with any other rules applicable to such processing; - (c) the protection of its legitimate interests; or - (d) its day-to-day management, operation and functioning. - In other cases EMBL may process personal data if data subjects have consented or are about to contract, or have contracted, with EMBL and it is necessary to process personal data to enter into or execute the contract.
+- 1. EMBL may process personal data only insofar as necessary for any of the following: - (a) the achievement of the aims laid down in its establishing agreement of 1973; - (b) compliance with EMBL Council decisions and with any other rules applicable to such processing; - (c) the protection of its legitimate interests; or - (d) its day-to-day management, operation and functioning. - 2.
+Where EMBL is processing data in the context of the ELIXIR Hub, paragraph 1(a) hereof shall also include the 'ELIXIR Consortium Agreement Establishing the European Life-Science Infrastructure for Biological Information (ELIXIR)' that entered into force on 12 January 2014, and paragraph 1(b) hereof shall also include the ELIXIR Board Decisions and any other rules applicable to ELIXIR Hub. - 3.
+In other cases, EMBL may process personal data if data subjects have consented or are about to contract, or have contracted, with EMBL and it is necessary to process personal data to enter into or execute the contract.